drqxyzz/category-from-traderpluspriceconfig/README.md

 # DayZ Category from TraderPlusPriceConfig
 Just add TraderPlusPriceConfig.json to the folder where the script is located then run the batch file.
-Its gonna take every category from your price list and edit it so you can easily add it to your TraderPlusIDsConfig.json just by copy-pasting.
+The script is gonna paste every category into a txt file, in a copy-paste ready format too!